JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 * Most people say X goes first, while others claim O.
 * Well...that's the only one I can think of!
 Did you find others?

-# Exercise 3: Design a version of your game to play on *separate* sheets of paper (and at a distance!)
+# Exercise 3: Design a version of your game to play on *separate* sheets of paper (and with some new restrictions!)

 That was easy enough to play on a single sheet of paper, while sitting right next to your opponent, right?